Computation of the Distance-based Bound on Strong Structural Controllability in Networks: Introduction

+To compute the distance-based bound on the dimension of SSCS, an algorithm has been presented in \cite{yaziciouglu2016graph} that takes $O(m^n)$ time, where $n$ is the total number of nodes in the network and $m$ is the number of leader nodes.
+Here, we present an algorithm that takes $O(m(n\log n + n^m))$ time to compute the distance-based bound, which is a significant improvement.
+We note that for a fixed number of leaders, the algorithm is polynomial in the number of nodes.
+For instance, in the case of two leaders, our algorithm takes $O(n^2)$ time as compared to the $O(2^n)$ runtime of the algorithm in \cite{yaziciouglu2016graph}.
+When the number of leaders is on the order of $n$, the algorithm will take exponential time.
+For such cases, we also present a \emph{greedy} algorithm that approximates the distance-based bound and runs in $O(m n\log n)$ time.
+In our experiments, we observe that the bound returned by the greedy algorithm is very close to the optimal in almost all cases.

-In this paper, we study the problem of computing a tight lower bound on strong structural controllability of networks with Laplacian dynamics.
-We consider a bound proposed in \cite{yaziciouglu2016graph} that depends on distances between nodes in a graph.
-The distance-based bound is useful in characterizing SSC in terms of the underlying network structure, selecting leaders, and exploiting trade-off between controllability and robustness \cite{AbbasACC2019}.
-The main idea is to obtain distances between leaders and other nodes, arrange them in vectors called distance-to-leader vectors, and then construct a particular sequence of such vectors satisfying some montonicity conditions.
-Computing distances between nodes is straightforward, however, constructing sequences that ultimately provide bound on SSC is computationally challenging.
+The main idea of the distance-based bound is to obtain distances between leaders and other nodes, arrange them in vectors called \emph{distance-to-leaders vectors}, and then construct a sequence of such vectors, called as \emph{Pseudo-monotonically increasing (PMI) sequence}, which satisfies some monotonicity conditions (as explained in Section \ref{sec:PMI_bound}).
+Computing distances between nodes is straightforward; however, constructing an appropriate PMI sequence, whose length provides a bound on the dimension of SSCS, is computationally challenging.
 We provide efficient algorithms with performance guarantees to compute such sequences.

-Our main contributions are as follows: \begin{enumerate} \item We provide a dynamic programming based exact algorithm to compute optimal sequence of vectors consisting of distances between leaders and other nodes in $O(m(n\log n + n^m))$ time, which directly gives a tight lower bound on SSC of networks.
-Here $m$ is the number of leaders and $n$ is the total number of nodes in the network.

-\item We propose an approximation algorithm that computes near-optimal sequence of distance-to-leader vectors in practice and takes $O(mn\log n)$ time.
-If there exists a sequence of length $n$ of distance-to-leader vectors, then the network is SSC, and our greedy algorithm always returns such a sequence if it exists.

-\item We analyze sequences of distance-to-leader vectors in paths and cycles with arbitrary leaders, thus characterizing strong structural controllability in such graphs.

-\item Finally, we numerically evaluate our results on various graphs including Erd\"os-R\'enyi (ER) and Barab\'asi-Albert (BA) graphs.
-We also compare our distance-based bound with another bound that is based on the notion of zero forcing sets (ZFS).
-In our simulations, the distance-based bound is significantly better than the ZFS-based bound. \end{enumerate}